 Another popular option, inflatable pontoon fishing boats feature two large inflatable bladders on either side that connect to a smaller curved bladder or a metal frame depending on the design.

 They are ideal for solo fishing excursions (they also come in 2-man configurations), especially on open lakes, featuring a single seated area and not much else.
 Inflatable fishing pontoons are a great option for getting up close to fish without disturbing them, as they can smoothly navigate through calm waters.

 Basic models are usually manually operated with oars, while top models sometimes feature motor mounts, allowing small gas or electric motors to be attached for more efficient – and less tiring – navigation.

-Additionally, pontoons may come with other features for a more complete boat, such as swivel seats, road holders, and motor mounts.
+Additionally, pontoons may come with other features for a more complete boat such as swivel seats and rod holders.
 They won’t provide lots of room but are more spacious than a kayak, although framed pontoons sometimes have additional storage space.

 Canoes are a more recent addition to inflatable fishing boats, with advancements in drop stitch technology making it now possible to build a canoe from inflatable materials.

 Drop stitching allows a high amount of air pressure when inflating the boat, resulting in a much firmer craft that closely resembles a plastic or wooden canoe.

 Larger than a kayak, inflatable canoes also offer better capacity as they are usually capable of seating two people, along with spare space for tackle and other supplies.